twschool-full-stack-bootcamp/java_persistence_practice_mybatis/README.md

 ## Hint

-- create Entity to present your data structure
+- create `Entity` to present your data structure
-- create Repository for MyBatis integration
+- create `Repository` for MyBatis integration
-- create Mapper under resources package
+- create `Mapper` under resources package
 - write sql statements
-- use dao for your business to access to database
+- use `Repository` for your business to access to database